MicrosoftDocs/memdocs/sccm/develop/osd/about-operating-system-deployment-image-management.md

  In Configuration Manager, you create a package (`SMS_Package`) object to run the USMT on the computer.
 A package program is not required.

 ### Other Packages
- You will need to create other package (`SMS_Package`) for the applications you want installed on the target computer.
+ You will need to create other packages (`SMS_Package`) for the applications you want installed on the target computer.

 ## Package Distribution
  You copy the various package types to distribution points by using the same method that you would use for copying `SMS_Package` package object.
 For more information, see [How to Assign a Package to a Distribution Point](../../develop/core/servers/configure/how-to-assign-a-package-to-a-distribution-point.md).